 If you think you’re not going to get Social Security, you’re not alone.
-Just 37 percent of workers believe that when they hit their Social Security retirement age they will get the same level of benefits that are provided today, according to a recent survey.
+Half of Millennials and Gen Xers believe they won't get anything from Social Security, according to Pew Research.

 Yes, Social Security faces a funding shortfall starting in 2034.
 But don’t panic.
 Social Security isn’t likely to disappear, at least not in your lifetime.
 The program will still have enough payroll taxes flowing in to pay out about 75 percent of scheduled benefits through 2091.
 And that’s if Congress does nothing to shore up the system.